black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 Back in your sortInputArray function, you need to get the values from your select elements.
 Since they all have the class values-dropdown, you can query them all at once.

 Use document.getElementsByClassName() to get all the elements with this class by passing in the argument "values-dropdown".
 Assign that to an inputValues variable with const.

+# Step 6
+Remember that .getElementsByClassName() returns an array-like object.
+You can use the spread operator to convert it into an array.

+Convert the document.getElementsByClassName() call to an array with the spread operator and assign it to a variable called inputValues.